DanchukIvan/byteflow/docs/about/tutorial/step_2.md

 ### Charging pipelines

 Suppose among the information related to company income in the FMP API, we only need identifying fields, coefficients, and we also need to add our own custom indicator coefficient.
 And additionally, we will add the record creation date for each row.
-The tasks of data conversion and object modification are solving in Yass using pipelines.
+The tasks of data conversion and object modification are solving in Byteflows using pipelines.

 The essence of how pipelines work is simple - it registers a handler function and applies it to incoming data, which is in serialized form before uploading to the backend.
-All handlers run in a separate thread and do not block the Yass execution thread.
+All handlers run in a separate thread and do not block the Byteflows execution thread.

 ??? info "IO bound and CPU bound tasks"
-    Yass's asynchronous capabilities and Python's concurrency model are great for I/O and small CPU workloads.
+    Byteflows's asynchronous capabilities and Python's concurrency model are great for I/O and small CPU workloads.
 However, if you need to implement CPU-heavy processing of tasks, you should use a non-standard solution in your pipelines, which can be guaranteed to execute the task on a separate core without connection with the GIL.
-A large number of CPU tasks alone will significantly reduce the performance of Yass only due to the nature of Python working in a multiprocessor environment.
+A large number of CPU tasks alone will significantly reduce the performance of Byteflows only due to the nature of Python working in a multiprocessor environment.

 We implement everything previously said in simple code.